Regulations and Procedures for Doctoral Degrees

 • Rice research faculty holding the rank of assistant research professor, associate research professor, or research professor

-Qualified individuals who have been identified by the department chair may serve as additional committee members, but may not substitute for the three tenure or tenure-track faculty members.
+Qualified individuals who have been identified by the department chair and hold the highest degree in their field may serve as additional committee members, but may not substitute for the three tenure or tenure-track faculty members.

 The composition of the thesis committee must always meet the guidelines mentioned above, with the following exceptions: